jonahjon/eks-matrix-tests/images/golang/README.md

 ## Overview

 This folder contains the Buildpack Golang image that is based on the Bootstrap image.
-Use it to build Golang components.
+Use it to build Golang components of differing versions.

 The image consists of: